fortrabbit/help/docs/install-symfony-5.md

 ### Cache

-In Universal stack you can use the default file cache.
-In Professional stack, when you deploy your app, the old code is removed and the new one is deployed.
+In Universal Stack you can use the default file cache.
+In Professional Stack, when you deploy your app, the old code is removed and the new one is deployed.
-If you need at some point to store custom information in the cache (through cache pools), you then need to avoid filesystem (because of the way the Professional stack works, with its distributed nodes): instead, use an adapter amongst `doctrine`, `redis` or `memcached`.
+If you need at some point to store custom information in the cache (through cache pools), you then need to avoid filesystem (because of the way the Professional Stack works, with its distributed nodes): instead, use an adapter amongst `doctrine`, `redis` or `memcached`.